HelloImKevo/UdemyDatingApp/README.md

 2. Omnisharp: Enable Import Completion
 3. Omnisharp: Organize Imports On Format

 Click the checkboxes to enable all of these settings.

+Look for "Private Member Prefix" and input `_` (underscore) and turn off the "Use This For Ctor Assignments" checkbox.

 You should get a Visual Studio Code notification prompting you to **Restart OmniSharp**, go ahead and accept that to restart the Extension.

 You can "Toggle Terminal" with CTRL + Backtick (aka, Grave Accent; the key to the left of the "1" on your keyboard numbers row).